 Starting with herbs is one of the best ways to build your confidence as a gardener.
 Herbs are low-maintenance, adaptable, and useful in a variety of recipes.
 Even if you have limited space, you can grow fresh herbs on a windowsill, balcony, or backyard garden.
 Plus, they enhance both the flavor and nutrition of your meals.

-If you’ve done much cooking, you know oregano is a staple in many dishes, from Italian pasta sauces to Mediterranean marinades.
-This aromatic herb is one of the easiest to grow, making it my number one recommendation for new gardeners.
+If you’ve ever cooked Italian or Mediterranean dishes, you already know that oregano is a kitchen essential.
+It’s also one of the easiest herbs to grow, making it my #1 recommendation for new gardeners.

 Oregano thrives in zones 5-10 and grows well in various soil conditions.
 It’s a hardy plant that spreads easily, making it ideal for garden beds, but it also grows well in containers if you want to control its spread.
 You can harvest oregano multiple times a year, drying the leaves for storage or using them fresh in your cooking.